w1th0utnam3/undirected_graph/README.md

 // Remove a vertex and its edge(s) graph.erase_vertex(2);
 ```
-More example code will be added to the repository soon.
+You can find more example code in the `main.cpp` in the test subfolder.

 ## What does this project contain?

 The project consist mainly of three parts:
-- `undirected_graph` the main component of the graph I've been writing about this whole document.
+- `undirected_graph` the main component of the graph I've been writing about
+  this whole document.
-- `undirected_pair` a simple data type which behaves similar to a `std::pair` except for the fact that it is just
+- `undirected_pair` a simple data type which behaves similar to a `std::pair`
-for one data type, pair(a,b) and pair(b,a) compare as equal and it's sortable.
-The sorting order
+  except for the fact that it is just for one data type, pair(a,b) and pair(b,a)
+  compare as equal and it's sortable.
+The sorting order is determined by the
-is determined by the smaller and bigger elements of the pairs.
-It's a simple data type to use for the
+  smaller and bigger elements of the pairs.
+It's a simple data type to use for
-edge ids in the graph.
+	the edge ids in the graph.
-- `graph_search_iterator` is an abstract class that provides an interface for graph traversal iterators.
+- `graph_search_iterator` is an abstract class that provides an interface for
-Two subclasses are supplied: a breadth-first and a depth-first iterator.
+  graph traversal iterators.
+Two subclasses are supplied: a breadth-first and a
+  depth-first iterator.

 ## Requirements for the data types

-There are no requirements or restrictions on the data types supplied as `vertex_data_type` or `edge_data_type`.
+There are no requirements or restrictions on the data types supplied as
-However there are some requirements for the id types.
+`T_vertex` or `T_edge`.
+However there are some requirements for
+the id types.

-`vertex_id_type` basically has to fulfil the same requirements as a key for an `std::unordered_set` and a `std::map`.
+`Key_vertex` basically has to fulfil the same requirements as a key for an
+`std::unordered_set` and a `std::map`.
 Namely:
 - Equality operator `==`
 - Strict weak ordering operator `<`
 - Specialized `std::hash` functor (see http://stackoverflow.com/a/17017281/929037)

-The same applies to the `edge_id_type` with some more restrictions:
+The same applies to the `Key_edge` with some more restrictions:
 - Additional constructor with the signature `edge_id(vertex_id a, vertex_id b)`
-- Equality operator where `edge_id(a,b) == edge_id(b,a)` (this also affects the `<`-operator and hash functor, see below)
+- Equality operator where `edge_id(a,b) == edge_id(b,a)` (this also affects the
+	`<`-operator and hash functor, see below)
 - Access to the two connected `vertex_id`s via a public `a` and `b` member

-For a data type that implements all these requirements have a look at the `undirected_pair`.
-Nevertheless here are the
+For a data type that implements all these requirements have a look at the
-axioms for the `<`-operator of the `edge_id_type`:
+`undirected_pair`.
+Nevertheless here are the axioms for the `<`-operator of the
+`Key_edge`:
 ```
 Let a, b, c, d be of type vertex_id and idA(a,b), idB(c,d) be of type edge_id.
 Then:
 1. min(a,b) < min(c,d) then: (idA < idB)